 Prizes recognizing the top three master's teams and top three doctoral teams will be presented to the winners during the awards ceremony.
 In addition, one master's team and one doctoral team will receive an honorable mention.
 The names and institutions of the winning master's and doctoral teams will be published in Counseling Today and posted online.
-In addition, the winning responses will be submitted to VISTAS for consideration for publication.
+In addition, the winning responses will be posted online and submitted to VISTAS for consideration of publication.

 All deadlines occur at 11:59 pm Eastern time on the date specified.

 Case scenarios will be emailed to teams upon completed registration.
-Please allow 3 business days to receive scenarios.
 Teams with incomplete/partial registrations will not receive scenarios until registrations are completed.

-If you have any questions about the competition, please contact the Director of Ethics and Professional Standards, Erin Martz, at firstname.lastname@example.org.
+If you have any questions about the competition, please contact firstname.lastname@example.org.